New tests, including at-home kits, now make it easier than ever to know your odds of having a baby with a genetic

 Doctors usually recommend genetic testing if you or your partner has a higher risk of passing on certain diseases, like cystic fibrosis.
 And because of these screening tests, the number of people who have some disorders, like Tay-Sachs disease, has gone way down.

 But what if you're not at high risk?
 Should you check your genes before you get pregnant?
 Your doctor or a genetic counselor can help you decide.

 How Genetic Tests Work

 Many genetic disorders happen when someone has two bad copies of a gene, one from each parent.
 If you have only one faulty copy, you won't have symptoms of the condition, but you are a "carrier" for it.
-Your baby will be born with the disorder only if both you and your partner pass the bad gene to him.
+Your baby will be born with the disorder only if both you and your partner pass the bad gene to them.

 To test if you're a carrier of a genetic disease, your doctor takes a small sample of your saliva or blood during a checkup before you get pregnant.
-She'll send the samples to a lab for testing.
+They'll send the samples to a lab for testing.
 If you use an at-home kit, you'll take the sample and send it to a lab yourself.

 - Cystic fibrosis